Prag8855/aab/content/guides/german-health-insurance/for-employees.md

 If your earn less than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year, you can only get [public health insurance](/glossary/gesetzliche%20Krankenversicherung).

 You must choose an [insurer](/glossary/Krankenkasse).
 There are dozens of insurers, but their price and coverage are almost the same.
-[Barmer](/out/barmer) and [Techniker Krankenkasse](/out/feather-tk) are expat-friendly options.
-They speak English.
+[Barmer](/out/barmer) and [Techniker Krankenkasse](/out/feather-tk) are English-speaking options.

 ### Private health insurance